lakenen/box-view-browser-bundle/README.md

 #### cwd

 The working directory to store the bundle and serve static files (if `serveStatic` is enabled).
 Default `process.cwd()`.

+#### token

+Optionally specify the Box View token to overwrite the Authorization header that is sent to the View API (this option can be used to avoid exposing the token to the client).

 ### callback